Adaptive p-value weighting with power optimality: Setting

 \subsection{Criticality}

-To study asymptotic FDR control and power, it is convenient to focus only in situations where we some rejections are possible (the Power and FDR being converging to 0 otherwise).
-To this end, \citet{chi2007performance} introduced the notion of criticality: they defined some critical alpha level, denoted $\alpha^*$, for which BH procedure has no asymptotical power if $\alpha<\alpha^*$ (see also \citet{neuvial2013asymptotic} for a link between criticality and purity).
+\begin{version3} Depending on the choice of $\alpha$, multiple testing procedures may make no rejection at all when $m$ tends to $\infty$.
+This case is not interesting and we should focus on the other case. \end{version3} To this end, \citet{chi2007performance} introduced the notion of criticality: they defined some critical alpha level, denoted $\alpha^*$, for which BH procedure has no asymptotic power if $\alpha<\alpha^*$. \begin{version3}\citet{neuvial2013asymptotic} generalized this notion for any multiple testing procedure (see Section 2.5 therein) and also established a link between criticality and purity.\end{version3}

-We extended this notion of criticality in our heterogeneous setting in Section~\ref{subsection_prooflemmas} (see Definition~\ref{def_alpha}) and will focus in our results on the supercritical case $\alpha\in(\alpha^*,1)$.
-Lemma~\ref{alphacrit} states that $\alpha^*<1$ so such an $\alpha$ always exists.